• Home

 /

-8 Things to do in Big Sky Montana (Besides Ski)
+8 Things to Do in Big Sky Montana (Besides Ski!)

 A chairlift passing by Lone Peak in Big Sky Montana

-If you’ve heard of Big Sky, it was likely in the context of skiing, as Big Sky Resort touts the “Biggest Skiing in America.”
-Indeed, 5,850 skiable acres with 4,350 feet of vertical is big.
-It’s massive.
+If you’ve only sorta heard of Big Sky, it was likely in the context of skiing, as Big Sky Resort touts the “Biggest Skiing in North America.”
+Indeed, 5,850 skiable acres with 4,350 vertical feet is big.
+It’s massive โ€” way bigger than even the biggest mountain resorts in Colorado.

 This post contains affiliate links.
 I may receive a small commission โ€” at no cost to you โ€” if you click or make a purchase through any of them.
-For more information, read myย disclosure statement.
+For more information, read my disclosure statement.
 I appreciate you!

 Jump ahead to: